Basics of SellerCloud

 Watch the Warehouse Management Overview video.

 Orders (as products) are organized per company.
-They can be edited or processed by specialized plugins that are used when you need to implement a unique workflow.
+They can be edited or processed by specialized plugins used when you must implement a unique workflow.

 Orders can be separated into different types: